Thailand Travel Tips – the Land of Smiles

 If you want to save money during your trip bring your “A” game for negotiating.
 In Thailand markets haggling over prices with sellers is part of the buying process.
 If you want the best deal for a souvenir don’t pay the first price given to you.
 Give a counteroffer and bargain until you both arrive at an agreeable price.

 Negotiating for prices is not only done in the markets around Thailand.
 You can negotiate transport fares with tuk-tuk or taxi drivers, accommodation rates, or even tour prices.
 Don’t forget your smile when you negotiate!

 Learn a Few Thai Words

 Learn some basic Thai phrases, especially “thank you”.
 Women can say “kup kun kaa” and men can say “kop kun khap”.
 For easier communication use translation apps or phrasebooks.
-Also, it may be wise to ask a hotel receptionist, for example, to write down for you in Thai addresses to destinations you intend to visit.
-You can show this information to bus conductors and taxi drivers for them to assist you to get there.
+Also, it may be wise to ask a hotel receptionist, for example, to write down for you Thai addresses to destinations you intend to visit.
+You can show this information to bus conductors and taxi drivers for them to assist you in getting there.

 When packing also remember to add a pair of sandals.
 You’ll be visiting many temples and sacred places and will be required to constantly remove your shoes.
 Sandals will be easier to take off than a pair of boots.

 Thailand can get noisy especially some areas in Bangkok so earplugs will come in handy.
 If you want to avoid the noise be sure to check online reviews to see if the hotel and area you’ll be staying in is noisy or not.

 Unfortunately, many tourists have been conned while enjoying their vacation in Thailand.
 Bangkok, for example, has a well-developed network of scammers who sell fake jewelry and non-existent tour tickets.
 Many travelers get scammed in Bangkok’s Pat Pong Street when they decide to watch the infamous “ping pong show”.